babelsociety/website/content/manifest/index.md

 If accepted, the author of the project will be responsible for it and will have to carry it out, with the help of the whole society.
 The author may decide to yield ownership to somebody else, but this must be cleared upfront.

-### Consent
+### Consensus

 A project needs the full consent of all members interested in the proposal to be implemented.
-Obtaining consent is essential to ensure the highest degree of efficiency during the implementation phase, but also to ensure that minorities aren't penalized.
+Reaching a consensus is essential to ensure the highest degree of efficiency during the implementation phase, but also to ensure that minorities aren't penalized.

 Take for example a proposal in which you want to build a dam in order to divert a river to make an area more fertile.
 Suppose the river passes through a small town, but the flow is interrupted by the dam.